mjharris95/perceived-experts/README.md

 users_formatch.csv dataframe of matching covariates used for propensity score matching (RQ4).
 Output of matching-covariates.R

-link-counts-bigmods dataframe with information about the types of links used in each tweet (where each row corresponds to a tweet).
+link-counts-bigmods.csv dataframe with information about the types of links used in each tweet (where each row corresponds to a tweet).
 Output of get-link-counts.R

 ## Scripts that can be run with provided data